ShrutiSomankar26/HealthCareProto/README.md

 # HealthApp

 Welcome to HealthApp!
-This application is designed to help users manage their health and wellness effectively.
+This application is designed to help users manage their health and wellness effectively for elderly People.

 ## Description